divyaactonate/react-boilerplate/README.md

   <dd>Focus on writing new features without worrying about formatting or code quality.
 With the right editor setup, your code will automatically be formatted and linted as you work.</dd>

   <dt>Industry-standard Testing</dt>
-  <dd>Allows to create tests in typescript and you can use enzume, jest and react-renserer all to simplify your testing, It provides you with coverage report</dd>
+  <dd>Allows to create tests in typescript and you can use enzume, jest and react-test-renderer all to simplify your testing, It also provides you with coverage report</dd>

   <dt>Ready for any Environment</dt>
-  <dd>It is ready to work with any environment such as Development, Production and staging and all can have ther different `.env` files</dd>
+  <dd>It is ready to work with any environment such as Development, Production and staging and all can have their different <span style="color: #e8cb7b">.env</span> files</dd>

    <dt>Path alias</dt>
-  <dd>Create a path alias in `typescript.json` and it will allow to find a file or resource located in a different directory or folder from the place where the shortcut is located.</dd>
+  <dd>Create a path alias in <span style="color: #e8cb7b">typescript.json</span> and it will allow to find a file or resource located in a different directory or folder from the place where the shortcut is located.</dd>
 </dl>

 ## Configuration